-On the final weekend of campaigning Labour party leader Jeremy Corbyn began a whistle-stop tour of Wales in Barry.
-First he learned how to make coffee in an organic coffee shop in the town, before speaking at a rally in Barry Island Sports & Social Club, then heading over to Swansea.
+On the final weekend of campaigning, Labour party leader Jeremy Corbyn began a whistle-stop tour of Wales in Barry.
+He first learned how to make coffee in an organic coffee shop in the town, before speaking at a rally in Barry Island Sports & Social Club, then heading over to Swansea.

 [Read the Composed piece on a 2017 Labour rally attended by Jeremy Corbyn in Cardiff North]

 On the morning of November 22nd, Plaid Cymru leader Adam Price launched his party’s general election manifesto at Coleg y Cymoedd, Nantgarw, in the Pontypridd constituency.

-Every day of a general election campaign we hear fresh scrutiny on the detail of promises and pledges concerning major issues from Brexit to broadband.
+Every day of a general election campaign we hear fresh scrutiny of promises and pledges concerning major issues from Brexit to broadband.
 There are accusations of dirty tricks, misinformation, fake news, and counter accusations.

-Although the mainstream media seemed to take a some election respite thanks to the controversies surrounding Prince Andrew and his BBC interview.
+Although the mainstream media recently seemed to take a some election respite thanks to the controversies surrounding Prince Andrew and his BBC interview.

 In terms of the 2019 general election, little is certain.
 The smart money appears to be on a Conservative party victory, if not a decisive full majority victory needed to give them a totally free rein with Brexit.

 Time is now short, but recent months and years have shown how a lot can happen in a short space of time.
 There will still be twists and turns to come in the campaign before the country goes to the polling stations.

 Over the course of the campaign, no Conservative party activity found its way into my lens.
 Although I did shoot the leadership hustings in Cardiff back in July, which saw Boris Johnson and Jeremy Hunt attempting to win leadership votes from Conservative members.
 Boris Johnson appeared to have the edge in charming and entertaining a friendly audience.